SHTFDad may collect a share of sales or other compensation from the links on this page.

 If your plans include a ready-made shelter, then consult with the manufacturer for contractors familiar with the tools and techniques required to bury your new home away from home.
 They will have the requisite skills to perform the site evaluation, dig the pit (deep enough and level), set the structure, install the air, power, water, septic, and communications, then cover and conceal it.
-All carried out in a discrete manner (financially and physically).
+All are carried out discretely (financially and physically).

 Going It Alone

 If this is not the route you are taking then you will need to consider how to get your dream-bunker built.

 Will you be working as the general contractor with the job of coordinating the excavation team, concrete team, builders, electricians, HVAC, etc.?

 Or will you hire a general contractor so that you can sit back, enjoy a freeze-dried beer and pick out color swatches (Bio-hazard yellow anyone)?

 Any time a contractor is involved you will need to consider operational security.
 How you will ensure their silence in the matter?

 Do you have a good cover story?
 Or will you request they sign a non-disclosure statement?
 Additionally, how will you limit the number of contractors on-site?
 Further, do you have a friend, neighbor, or MAG member that is willing to help – and keep your secret?